MicrosoftLearning/20480-Programming-in-HTML5-with-JavaScript-and-CSS3/Instructions/20480C_MOD10_LAB_MANUAL.md

 1. In Visual Studio, from the **[Repository Root]\Allfiles\Mod10\Labfiles\Starter\Exercise 2** folder, open the **ContosoConf** solution.
 2. Run the application, and then view the **index.htm** page.
-3. Resize Microsoft Edge to **480 × 800**, approximating the form factor of a Windows Phone 8 device.
+3. Resize Microsoft Edge to **800 x 480**, approximating the form factor of a Windows Phone 8 device.

 >**Note**: Use the F12 Developer Tools to change the size of the device viewing the website.
 The **Resize** command on the **Tools** menu enables you to change the size of the browser.